 Treatments for Apert Syndrome

 The first question you may ask as a parent is, “How can I help my child?”
 At the Yale Craniofacial Program, treatments for Apert syndrome involve interdisciplinary specialists to help your child through every step of the process.
-Your child may need multiple surgeries from infancy through early adulthood; the earlier he or she begins treatment, the better the outcome.
+Your child benefit from multiple surgeries from infancy through early adulthood; in general, the earlier he or she begins treatment, the better the outcome.

 Treatments of Apert syndrome may include: